Olex2/Olex2Manual/commands/exyz.md

 >B Makes the selected site be shared by atoms of different types.

->C -EADP: adds the equivalent ADPs command for all atoms sharing one site.
+>C **-EADP**: adds the equivalent ADPs command for all atoms sharing one site.
--lo: links the occupancy of the atoms sharing the site through a free variable.
+**-lo**: links the occupancy of the atoms sharing the site through a free variable.